 ENERGY STAR® Certification

-While it’s not a rating, ENERGY STAR® certification is another indication that you’re getting an energy efficient system.
+While it’s not a rating, ENERGY STAR® certification is another indicator that you’re getting an energy efficient system.
 In 1992, the U.S. Environmental Protection Agency established ENERGY STAR so that businesses and homeowners could save money and protect the environment by using energy efficient products.
-ENERGY STAR certification has its own set of requirements that products must meet through third-party testing in a lab setting.
-These requirements are set by region, so you know your system is optimized for the conditions in Buffalo.
-Be sure to look for a blue label with the ENERGY STAR logo on its packaging to know for sure.
+ENERGY STAR certification has its own variety of requirements that products must meet through third-party testing in a lab setting.
+These requirements are determined by region, so you know your system is optimized for the conditions in Buffalo.
+Be on the lookout for a blue label with the ENERGY STAR logo on its packaging to know for sure.

-Of course there are more ratings we could write about, but these are a few of the most common HVAC energy efficiency ratings that we get questions about at Sunbeam Service Experts.
-If you have any questions about the right system or efficiency level for your home, feel free to give us a call at or schedule an appointment online with one of our pros.
+Of course there are more ratings we could write about, but these are a few of the most common HVAC energy efficiency ratings that we hear questions about at Sunbeam Service Experts.
+If you have any questions about the right system or efficiency level for your home, feel free to give us a call at 716-427-6807 or schedule an appointment online with one of our experts.